 Save Takapuna Golf Course: Community Voices Weigh In

-You are currently viewing Save Takapuna Golf Course: Community Voices Weigh In
+Artistic representation for Save Takapuna Golf Course: Community Voices Weigh In

 Golfers are rallying around efforts to save their beloved Takapuna course, as Auckland Council plans to turn a large section of it into a wetland.
 The proposed changes are part of a larger initiative to mitigate the effects of climate change and address flooding in the Wairau Valley, but many are concerned that the loss of the course will have long-term consequences for the community.